Australian magpie: Targets

 The percentage of magpies that swoop has been difficult to estimate but is less than 9%.
 Almost all attacking birds (around 99%) are male, and they are generally known to attack pedestrians at around 50 m from their nest, and cyclists at around 100 m.
-There appears to be some specificity in choice of attack targets, with the majority of individuals specializing on either pedestrians or cyclists.
+There appears to be some specificity in choice of attack targets, with the majority of individuals specialising on either pedestrians or cyclists.

 Younger people, lone people, and people travelling quickly (i.e., runners and cyclists) appear to be targeted most often by swooping magpies.
 Anecdotal evidence suggests that if a magpie sees a human trying to rescue a chick that has fallen from its nest, the bird will view this help as predation, and will become more aggressive to humans from then on.
 Some attacks have indirectly been fatal.
 For example, in 2021, a Brisbane woman tripped and fell onto her infant while attempting to avoid a swooping, and the infant died.

 A territorial magpie swoops a cyclist.